Position

 What does a Psychiatric Aide do?

 A Psychiatric Aide plays a crucial role in supporting patients with mental health issues.
-They work closely with psychiatrists, nurses, and other healthcare professionals.
-They provide direct care and assistance to patients.
-Aides help with daily activities, such as bathing, dressing, and eating.
-They also monitor patients' behavior and report any changes to the medical team.
+They work under the supervision of psychiatrists and nurses.
+Aides help patients with daily activities, such as bathing and dressing.
+They also assist in therapy sessions and monitor patient behavior.
 Aides ensure a safe and supportive environment for patients.
+They document patient progress and report any changes to the care team.

 View Psychiatric Aide jobs nearby